 If the task is repetitive, easy and requests no specific skillset whatsoever, less than $20/hr very often IS a decent rate.

 $20 – $30/h

 This is the average price in the freelancer market for all kinds of relatively simple services: things everyone can learn but not everyone decides to do.
 Most popular professionals working within the range:

 - Entry level graphic designers

 You can work within this price range if you are located in an inexpensive place and your clients are coming from the same region.
 For example, charging $20 – $25/h in Latvia is A LOT while in the USA it might be as low as someone can go… But $100 per day is a pretty good amount of money (if your rent isn’t $2000/month).

 As you see, it depends on many factors.
 Mostly any freelance rate should be based on your skillset plus your expenses.

 $30 – $45/h

 This is something I see as the normal average rate.
-Once again, it depends on my location and my needs.
+Once again, it depends on the location, needs and experience.
 While for some freelancers this means daily work from 9 to 5, for me and many others this is half of the working day to satisfy all of our needs.